 We need to blow out the old leadership mindset

 Last week I was invited to visit Kate McCallum, a Producer and the Vice President of Creative at Vortex Immersion Media, the home of The Vortex Dome LA.
-This geodesic digital fulldome theater is one of the world’s first dedicated fulldome theaters for the arts and entertainment, and the only stand-alone dome theater in LA.
+This geodesic digital fulldome theater is one of the world’s first dedicated fulldome theaters for the arts and entertainment and the only stand-alone dome theater in LA.
 It’s located in the heart of downtown at Los Angeles Center Studios.
 To demonstrate the power of the Vortex Dome, Kate put on a demonstration show for me and my visiting–partner.
 And what a show it was!
 When I walked out, I felt altered in some way.
 I had connected to something deep within, something primal, as the magic of technology, science, and art took me on a journey.
 It made me think about the old leadership mindset.

 As I drove home after the Dome experience, I started thinking about the article on Leadership Mindset that I had committed to write for the e.MILE People Development Magazine.
 I thought to myself “What a great tool the Dome’s immersion experience is to blow out our old and outdated mindset, be it our mindset around our self-leadership, or the leadership of our team(s) or organization!”
 Witnessing the effects of the 360° immersive environment and interactive technologies — as companies such as Nike, Nokia, and Xbox have done to create brand activation — can definitely be a portal for leadership transformation.